IQGeo/eficode-assessment/README.md

 # GHEC Migration Audit

+This repository consist of all the relevant bash scripts, packaged as composite action for each data point and an example workflow optimized for scale on how to consume these.
 This README provides instructions on how audit organizations and repositories for migration with GEI, in order to assess the data not migrated.
 The output of this audit is a series of json files with all the data point that you would need to apply post migration.
 The data points are:

 - Organization
   - actions
   - GitHub Apps